EnergyModelsX/EnergyModelsGeography.jl/docs/src/index.md

-# EnergyModelsBase.jl
+# Geography.jl

-This Julia package provides an operational, multi nodal model .
+This Julia package provides an operational, multi nodal model.

-## `EnergyModelsBase.jl`

-This should be a short pitch about the energy system model, and how it differs from other models.
+The package extends  `EnergyModelsBase.jl` with functionality to set up an energy system consisting of several separate regions, with transmissions between.

 ## Manual outline